mikiec84/abbe98.github.com/_posts/2015-03-26-mapping-the-past-with-linked-data-in-openhistoricalmap.md

 description: OpenHistoricalMap is a great place, for open linked data, it has some advantages over other data platforms and some disadvantages.
 image: http://abbe98.github.io/assets/himlinge-sunset.jpg
 ---
+**Extended 2015/03/29**

-OpenHistoricalMap is a great place for open linked data, it has some advantages over other data platforms and some disadvantages as any data platform.
+OpenHistoricalMap is a great place for open linked data, it has some advantages over other data platforms and some disadvantages.

 The main advantage is that the OpenStreetMap(/OpenHistoricalMap) platform is open enough to be **extensible for all other open platforms** and even closed ones.